our-story-media/ourstory-resources/doc_gen/quickstart/dashboard/README.md

 The default access and permissions settings for Online Edition only allow contribution to your shoot using a 4 digit `code`.
 Take not of this code to give to participants.
 Contribution in Titan Edition is open to everyone.

 **Take note of the Name or Code for your shoot to share with facilitators or participants. \
-This is the minimum configuration required to deploy Our Story.**
+This is the minimum configuration required to deploy Indaba.**
 :::

 ## Optional Configuration